Diagnosis

 What you can do

-Be aware of pre-appointment restrictions.
-When you make the appointment, ask if you need to do anything in advance, such as restrict your diet.
+Be aware of any rules to follow before your healthcare checkup.
+When you make the appointment, ask if you need to do anything in advance.
+For instance, you may be told to limit your diet.

-If you've had any recent blood tests or chest X-rays at another medical office or hospital, ask the staff to forward the test results and X-rays to the doctor you're seeing.
-Or pick up the material yourself to be sure it gets to your doctor.
+If you've had any recent blood tests or chest X-rays at another medical office or hospital, ask the staff there to forward the test results and X-rays to the healthcare professional you're seeing.
+Or pick up the material yourself to be sure it gets to your healthcare professional.

 Get a referral if your insurance company requires it for visits to specialists.
-Be sure a letter of referral has been sent to the doctor, or bring it with you.
+Be sure a letter of referral has been sent to the healthcare professional or bring the letter with you.

-• Key personal medical information, including other recent health problems and major stresses you've had
+• Key personal medical information, including other recent health conditions and major stresses you've had.

-• Medications, vitamins and supplements you take, including doses
+• Medicines, vitamins and supplements you take, including doses.

-Consider taking a family member or friend with you to the appointment to help you remember the information you receive.
+Take a family member or friend with you to the appointment if you can.
+This person can help you remember the information you receive.

-For granulomatosis with polyangiitis, questions to ask your doctor include:
+For granulomatosis with polyangiitis, questions to ask your healthcare team include:

 • What is likely causing my symptoms?
 What are other possible causes?